15 Types of Tuna: Complete Species Guide 2026

 4. Bigeye Tuna (Thunnus obesus)

-Bigeye tuna earn their name from their proportionally large eyes, an adaptation for hunting in deep, dark waters.
-These robust fish can dive to depths exceeding 1,600 feet during the day, rising to shallower waters at night to feed.
-This vertical migration pattern, unique among commercial tuna species, allows them to access prey unavailable to other tunas.
+Bigeye tuna earn their name from disproportionately large eyes, an evolutionary adaptation for hunting in deep, dark waters where sunlight barely penetrates.
+These remarkable fish undertake daily vertical migrations, diving to depths exceeding 1,600 feet during daylight hours before rising to shallower waters at night to feed.
+This behavior pattern distinguishes them from surface-dwelling species like Skipjack and most Yellowfin populations.

-Their deep-diving ability comes from specialized physiology that allows them to tolerate cold temperatures and low oxygen levels.
-Bigeye can regulate their body temperature even more efficiently than other tuna, maintaining warmth in waters as cold as 40°F. This remarkable adaptation expands their habitat range and feeding opportunities significantly.
+Their deep-diving ability stems from specialized physiology allowing tolerance of cold temperatures and low oxygen levels.
+Bigeye maintain body temperatures even more efficiently than other tunas, preserving warmth in waters as cold as 40°F. Bigeye characteristics include exceptional marbling and fat content that rivals Bluefin species, making them prized for premium sushi applications.

-In sushi restaurants, Bigeye often substitutes for the more expensive Bluefin, offering similar marbling and rich flavor at a lower price point.
-The deep red meat has high fat content, creating the prized "toro" cuts.
-Bigeye is also excellent for grilling or searing, as the fat content keeps the meat moist.
-However, their deep-diving habits lead to higher mercury accumulation than surface-dwelling species.
+In sushi restaurants, Bigeye often substitutes for more expensive Bluefin, offering similar rich flavor and buttery texture at lower price points.
+The deep red meat contains high fat content, creating excellent "toro" cuts when taken from the belly.
+However, their deep-diving habits lead to the highest mercury accumulation among commonly consumed tunas at 0.689 ppm, prompting FDA warnings for pregnant women and young children.

-Unfortunately, Bigeye populations have declined significantly, with the IUCN listing them as "vulnerable."
+The IGFA world record Bigeye weighed 435 pounds, caught in Peru in 1957.
+Unfortunately, global populations have declined significantly, with the IUCN listing them as "vulnerable."
 Their tendency to aggregate around Fish Aggregating Devices (FADs) makes them susceptible to overfishing.
-Consumers seeking sustainable options should look for hook-and-line caught Bigeye or consider alternatives like pole-caught Yellowfin for similar culinary applications.
+Consumers seeking sustainable options should choose hook-and-line caught Bigeye or consider alternatives like Yellowfin for similar culinary applications.

 5. Atlantic Bluefin Tuna (Thunnus thynnus)

-Culinarily, Atlantic Bluefin represents the pinnacle of sushi and sashimi.
-The fatty belly meat (otoro) commands astronomical prices, with individual fish selling for over $3 million at Japanese auctions.
-The meat's rich, buttery texture and complex umami flavor make it irreplaceable in high-end cuisine.
-Different cuts from the same fish vary dramatically in taste and texture.
+Culinarily, Atlantic Bluefin represents the absolute pinnacle of sushi and sashimi.
+The fatty belly meat (otoro) commands astronomical prices, with individual fish selling for millions at Japanese auction.
+Different cuts from the same fish vary dramatically: lean akami from the back, medium-fatty chutoro from the upper belly, and ultra-rich otoro from the lower belly.
+The meat's complex umami flavor and buttery melt-in-your-mouth texture make it irreplaceable in high-end cuisine.

 6. Pacific Bluefin Tuna (Thunnus orientalis)

-Pacific Bluefin tuna share many characteristics with their Atlantic cousins but follow different life patterns.
-These powerful fish spawn exclusively in the Western Pacific near Japan and the Philippines, with some juveniles migrating across the entire Pacific to feed off California and Mexico.
-This trans-Pacific journey, covering over 5,000 miles, ranks among the longest migrations in the ocean.
+Pacific Bluefin tuna share many characteristics with their Atlantic cousins but follow different life patterns shaped by the vast Pacific Ocean.
+These powerful fish spawn exclusively in the Western Pacific near Japan and the Philippines, with some juveniles embarking on an incredible trans-Pacific migration to feeding grounds off California and Mexico.
+This 5,000-mile journey ranks among the longest migrations in the marine world.

 Physically smaller than Atlantic Bluefin but still impressive, Pacific Bluefin can reach 10 feet and nearly 1,000 pounds.
-They have proportionally smaller eyes than other Bluefin species and distinctive black-blue coloring on their dorsal side.
-Their ability to maintain body temperatures up to 20°C above ambient water allows them to hunt in diverse environments.
+They display proportionally smaller eyes than other Bluefin species and distinctive black-blue coloring on their dorsal side.
+Like other true tunas, they maintain body temperatures significantly above ambient water, enabling efficient hunting across diverse thermal environments from the Sea of Japan to Baja California.

-Pacific Bluefin face severe conservation challenges, with populations at historically low levels.
-Unlike cold water fish species that reproduce quickly, Bluefin take 5-7 years to reach maturity.
-International cooperation between Pacific nations has implemented catch reductions, but recovery remains slow.
-Choosing alternative species helps reduce pressure on these magnificent fish.
+The IGFA world record Pacific Bluefin weighed 804 pounds, caught off New Zealand in 1997.
+Unfortunately, Pacific Bluefin face severe conservation challenges, with populations at historically low levels estimated at less than 3% of unfished biomass.
+Unlike fast-reproducing species, Bluefin take 5-7 years to reach maturity, making population recovery slow even with reduced fishing pressure.
+International cooperation between Pacific nations has implemented catch reductions, but recovery remains a long-term challenge.

 7. Southern Bluefin Tuna (Thunnus maccoyii)

-Southern Bluefin tuna inhabit the cold waters of the Southern Hemisphere, ranging between 30°S and 50°S. These remarkable fish maintain body temperatures up to 10°C above surrounding water, allowing them to thrive in conditions that would challenge other tuna species.
-Their deep blue-black backs and silver bellies help them blend into the open ocean environment.
+Southern Bluefin tuna inhabit the cold waters of the Southern Hemisphere, ranging between 30°S and 50°S latitude across the Indian, Pacific, and Atlantic sectors of the Southern Ocean.
+These remarkable fish maintain body temperatures up to 10°C above surrounding water, allowing them to thrive in conditions that would challenge other tuna species.
+Their deep blue-black backs and silver bellies provide camouflage in the open ocean environment.

-Australia pioneered Southern Bluefin farming, capturing young wild tuna and raising them in sea pens.
-This practice, while controversial, allows fish to reach market size while potentially reducing pressure on wild stocks.
-The farmed fish develop exceptional marbling, making them highly prized for sashimi.
-The meat's deep red color and high fat content rival the best Atlantic Bluefin.
+Australia pioneered Southern Bluefin farming, capturing young wild tuna and fattening them in sea pens off Port Lincoln.
+This practice, while controversial among conservationists, allows fish to reach premium market size while theoretically reducing pressure on wild stocks.
+The farmed fish develop exceptional marbling during their 6-8 month pen residence, producing sashimi that rivals the finest wild Bluefin.
+The meat's deep red color and high fat content command premium prices in Japanese markets.

-Like other Bluefin species, Southern Bluefin suffered severe overfishing, with populations declining by over 90% from historical levels.
-The Commission for the Conservation of Southern Bluefin Tuna manages the fishery through strict quotas.
-Recent stock assessments show modest recovery, but the species remains at risk.
-Supporting certified sustainable seafood helps ensure these magnificent fish survive for future generations.
+The IGFA world record Southern Bluefin weighed 348 pounds, caught in Australia in 2009.
+Like other Bluefin species, Southern Bluefin suffered catastrophic overfishing in the late 20th century, with populations declining over 90% from historical levels.
+The Commission for the Conservation of Southern Bluefin Tuna now manages the fishery through strict quotas and monitoring.
+Recent stock assessments show modest recovery, but the species remains endangered.
+Choosing certified sustainable seafood helps support recovery efforts.

 The 8 Minor Tuna Species Most People Don't Know